salma-svg/salma-svg.github.io/projects/OCL/methodology.md

 ### Embedding Learned Models as Constraints in the Optimization Model

-To incorporate complex, nonlinear constraints into the optimization process, a dynamic adjustment method is used.
+To incorporate complex, nonlinear constraints into the optimization process, a dynamic adjustment method is employed.
 Instead of directly integrating these constraints into the linear programming model, the approach involves:

 1. **Initial Solution**: Generate an initial solution based on the optimization model.
 2. **Dynamic Adjustment**: Adjust constraints based on model predictions.
-If predictions show that constraints are not met, constraints are recalibrated accordingly.
+If predictions indicate that the constraints are not met, the constraints are recalibrated accordingly.

-This method helps in managing complex constraints and ensures that the final solution is feasible and practical.
+This method helps manage complex constraints and aims to ensure that the final solution is as feasible and practical as possible.
+If these adjustments lead to an infeasible region with no valid solutions, the process stops, and the last feasible solution is returned.
+While this approach provides a way to handle complex constraints, it may still result in a solution that does not fully satisfy the constraints if no feasible region exists.